 The Apsley River waterhole and gorge walking circuit is a great short walk in the Douglas-Apsley National Park.
 It’s one of the few walking tracks in the park and offers perfect opportunities for a swim and to enjoy the serenity and crystal clear waters of the Apsley River.

-This circuit can be completed as an out-and-back hike to the gorge, or as a longer and more difficult circuit walk.
 Unfortunately, due to recent flooding during my visit, the full circuit was impossible.
 However, I’ve still included detailed information about the hike to help you complete it if conditions allow.

 How to Get to the Apsley Gorge Walking Track